List of General Hospital characters introduced in the 1990s: Karen Wexler

 Karen Wexler MD was a fictional character from the ABC daytime soap opera General Hospital, and spin-off series Port Charles.
-The role was last portrayed by Marie Wilson from 1999 to 2003.
+The role was last portrayed by Marie Wilson from 1999 to 2003, and 2024.

 Casting

-The role was originated on General Hospital in 1992, as portrayed by Cari Shayne, who left the series in 1994.
+The role was originated on General Hospital in March 27, 1992, as portrayed by Cari Shayne, who left the series on March 30, 1994.
+Shayne briefly returned from September 29 to October 5, 1995.
 In June 1997, the character returned as part of the cast of spin-off series, Port Charles, as portrayed by Jennifer Hammon.
 Hammon left the series on June 24, 1999, and was replaced by Marie Wilson, who portrayed the role from June 30, 1999, to July 1, 2003.
+In January 2024, Adam Harrington debuted as a recast of Karen's husband, Jagger Cates who returned to Port Charles after over a 15 year absence and Wilson soon joined him as Karen in a guest starring recurring role, appearing as a ghost to him and several port Charles residents.

 Storylines

 Karen was raised by an alcoholic mother, Rhonda Wexler (Denise Galik).
 During high school, she was involved with Jason Quartermaine (Steve Burton), but she soon met Jagger Cates (Antonio Sabàto, Jr.).
 Brenda Barrett (Vanessa Marcil) also wanted Jagger, and she schemed to keep Jagger and Karen apart.
 Eventually, Jagger and Karen were involved, only for her to remember that she was molested by her mother's boyfriend, Ray Conway (Stephen Burleigh).
 As time went by, she began going to seedy places, where she met Stone (Michael Sutton), Jagger's long lost brother.
 Stone introduced her to Sonny Corinthos (Maurice Benard).
 Karen began stripping in Sonny's club, the Paradise Lounge.
 She also got hooked on pills at this time while she was participating in a summer program at GH for future doctors'.
 During this time she had a brief affair with Sonny.
 Jagger and Karen split up.
 Alan Quartermaine (Stuart Damon) caught her stealing drugs.
 She confessed the abuse to Gail Baldwin (Susan Brown (American actress)).
 She and Jagger got back together and they got married when he got accepted into the police academy in Chicago.
 Alan offers to pay Karen's expenses through medical school.
 They came back for a brief visit when Stone was dying.
 Sometime after that they moved to San Francisco where Jagger became an undercover cop.
+Karen does return to Port Charles in 1999 and works at GH until her death in 2003.
+When Jagger returns in 2024, Karen appears in Jaggers visions advising him to the right thing and letting go of the past, assuring she will always love him, even after marrying Frank.
+Karen also appears to Sonny, Scott and Lucy in visions urging them to help and watch over Jagger.
+Karen also appears to Jagger and Scott at Karen's grave.
+Karen last appears on August 30 and September 2, 2024 when Jagger died being "Killed" by Sonny and welcomes Jagger into Heaven with Stone.